 - 6.1 All full time HE students are required to apply directly through the Universities and Colleges Admissions Service (UCAS).
 Please see the UCAS website (www.ucas.ac.uk) for specific deadlines.
-Students are signposted to the UCAS website from the Lincoln College website, which includes accurate course information and the College's Higher Education Terms and Conditions.

-- 6.2 Following notification of an application from UCAS; the College will arrange a course specific interview for applicants on the following programmes:

-- Certificate in Education, Training and Skills Level 5

-- BSc (Hons) Clinical Herbalism
+Students are signposted to the UCAS website from the Lincoln College website, which includes accurate course information and the College's Higher Education Terms and Conditions. - 6.2 Following notification of an application from UCAS; the College will arrange a course specific interview with an Admissions Tutor for applicants on the following programmes: - Certificate in Education, Training and Skills Level 5 - BSc (Hons) Clinical Herbalism - BA (Hons) Commercial Photography and Digital Media - BA (Hons) Musical Instrument Craft - BA (Hons) Professional Policing - Professional Graduate Diploma in Education, Training and Skills (PGDE)

-- BSc (Hons) Acupuncture

-- BA (Hons) Lens Based Media

-- BA (Hons) Musical Instrument Craft

-- BA (Hons) Professional Policing Level 6

-- Professional Graduate Diploma in Education, Training and Skills(PGDE)

 Interviews are not routinely required for applications to other programmes, although admissions tutors may wish to discuss applications with individuals in more detail.
 Applicants may therefore be contacted for an informal discussion in order to enable the admissions tutor to make a decision regarding an application.
+Admissions tutors are academic members of staff nominated within each programme team.

-- 6.3 Applicants, following interview where required, will be given one of the following: - Unconditional offer where the applicant already meets allentry criteria required - Conditional offer where the applicant will be required to meet specific entry criteria - Rejected where unfortunately the applicant has not met coursespecific entry requirements - 6.4 Applicants will be able to track the progress of this offer through "UCAS track".
-Once examination results become available the College will review and update any 'Conditional' offers making them either 'Unconditional' or 'Reject'. - 6.5 Where an awarding body imposes specific entry requirements, the College will assist the applicant to check whether they meet those requirements.
-The responsibility of the accuracy of the information supplied to the validating body rests with the applicant. - 6.6 When a student has been made an offer, they will be sent an information pack including a hard copy of the College's terms and conditions, course information and accommodation information in compliance with the requirements set by the Competition and Markets Authority (CMA). - 6.7 Applicants are then required to contact the College in order to formally accept an offer.
-Following this formal acceptance, a full set of course information and terms and conditions will be sent to the applicants along with details of the course enrolment and induction timetable.
+- 6.3 Applicants, following interview where required, will be given one of the following: - Unconditional offer where the applicant already meets all entry criteria required - Conditional offer where the applicant will be required to meet specific entry criteria - Rejected where unfortunately the applicant has not met course specific entry requirements - 6.4 Applicants will be able to track the progress of this offer through "UCAS track".
+Once examination results or other conditional requirements become available the College will review and update any 'Conditional' offers making them either 'Unconditional' or 'Reject'. - 6.5 Where an awarding body imposes specific entry requirements, the College will assist the applicant to check whether they meet those requirements.
+The responsibility of the accuracy of the information supplied to the validating body rests with the applicant. - 6.6 Where the College accepts applications for courses through an admissions interview, we aim to email an offer within 10 working days from the interview if successful.

+- 6.7 When a student has been made an offer, they will be sent an information pack including a digital copy of the College's terms and conditions, course information in compliance with the requirements set by the Competition and Markets Authority (CMA). - 6.8 Applicants are then required to contact the College in order to formally accept an offer.
+Following this formal acceptance a full set of course information, terms and conditions and accommodation information will be sent to the applicants along with details of further communication from course teams regarding course enrolment and the induction timetable.